ensemble-codes/ensemble-framework/README.md

 #### Serice Registry

-Registry contract that stores informaton about the provided services.
+Registry contract that stores information about the provided services.
 Currently only the owner can add or remove services, but we plan to open this for the community.

 #### Agent Registry

-Registry contract that stores informaton about the available agents.
+Registry contract that stores information about the available agents.
 Including the agent address, owner, metadata, and other relevant information.
 It also includes which services the agent is able to provide, potenitally with a price tag for the service.
 Agents register themselves to the registry.

 #### Task Registry